polarsource/polar/clients/packages/sdk/README.md

 The Polar SDK is a JavaScript library with capabilities to interact with the Polar API.

 The SDK is compatible with both browser & server-side runtimes.
-It is automatically generated from our OpenAPI implementation, making it up-to-date with the server-side API at any time.
+The API client is automatically generated from our OpenAPI implementation, making it up-to-date with the server-side API at any time.

 [Read more about our OpenAPI Schema & documentation](https://docs.polar.sh/api)